 Do our world a favour and implement some “green”, eco-friendly wedding elements into your big day.

-While saving the world may not be front of mind for busy brides planning one of the most important days of their lives, being kind to Mother Nature is actually incredibly easy.
+While saving the world may not be front of mind for busy brides planning one of the most important days of their lives, being kind to Mother Nature and hosting an eco-friendly wedding is actually incredibly easy.

-Making informed choices about where your wedding catering and flowers are sourced from, and choosing wedding décor that’s sustainable are just some of the ways you can help lessen the demand on our fragile world.
+Making informed choices about where your wedding catering and flowers are sourced from, and choosing wedding décor that’s sustainable are just some of the ways you can help lessen the demand on our planet.

 One of the most eco-friendly wedding gown options is of course wearing a second-hand dress or repurposing an existing one (such as updating your mother’s or grandmother’s wedding gowns).

 If you have your heart set on “something new” though, you can still do your little bit to help our planet.

 Ask your wedding gown designer whether they use sustainable fabrics (like certified organic cotton, silk or hemp).
 Even if they don’t currently offer these alternatives, an increase in the number of customers asking for these materials may prompt them to consider more environmentally conscious options in the future.

 As for your bridal party, dress them in vintage or second-hand gowns.
 You can find loads of pre-owned bridesmaids dresses online, many of which have only been worn once.
 Remember, pre-worn does not have to mean worn-out.
 Just check over all second-hand dresses for marks or wear (especially under the arms).